CircuitSetup/Remote/FUTABA.md

 ### "Stop" light and switch

 Most people use tape to attach the light and the switch.
-Since the Futaba's surface isn't really suited for tape at the proper places, and the area's for tape are quite small, I went for screws instead.
+Since the Futaba's surface isn't really suited for tape at the proper places, and the area's for tape are quite small, I went for screws to reinforce the tape.
 I used M2 screws to attach both the light and the switch.

 ![stop1](img/stoplight1.jpg)

 ![stop2](img/stoplight2.jpg)

+Attaching the switch that way requires disassembling it, removing the small bulb, and to cut out the inner body to make room for the screw heads:

 ![stops1](img/stopswitch1.jpg)